 It is convenient to base our consensus algorithms on another basic model, which we call the basic model with signals.
-In Section 6.1 we define this new basic model and give consensus algorithms that are designed to work in the basic model with signals.
+In section 6.1, we define this new basic model and give consensus algorithms which are designed to work in the basic model with signals.
 We then show how to use the eventual phi and unknown phi models to simulate the basic model with signals.
 As in Section 5, we use distributed clocks to give the processors some approximately common notion of time.
 The clocks are discussed in Section 6.2.
-Section 6.3 contains algorithms for the case in which phi holds eventually, and Section 6.4 contains algorithms for phi unknown.
+Section 6.3 contains algorithms for the case where phi holds eventually, and Section 6.4 contains algorithms for phi unknown.
 Section 6.5 contains lower bounds.